-8. Supplemental exercise program including Mobility, Balance, and Strength exercises
+8. Supplemental Exercise Program: Mobility, Balance, and Strength

 - Runners need to have enough Mobility in their joints spine, shoulders, hips, knees, ankles, and big toes in order to absorb each step and be as efficient as possible. - Runners need great Balance as running is a series of 1-legged hops. - Runners need Strength in order to create enough force to propel their body through the air efficiently.